truenas/middleware/docs/userguide/freenas_intro.rst

 of RAM.
 While it is possible to use ZFS on systems with less than 8 GB of RAM, performance will be substantially reduced.
 The ZFS filesystem will automatically disable pre-fetching (caching) on systems where it is not able to use at least 4 GB of memory for its cache and data structures.

-.. note:: if your RAM is limited, you can consider using the UFS filesystem until you can afford better hardware.
-However, many of the compelling features of
-   FreeNAS® are not available with UFS.

 If your system supports it and your budget allows for it, install ECC RAM.
 While more expensive, ECC RAM is highly recommended as it prevents in-flight corruption of data before the error-correcting properties of ZFS come into play, thus providing consistency for the checksumming and parity calculations performed by ZFS.
 If you consider your data to be important, use ECC RAM.
 This